 For those who experience technical difficulties due to the demands of the advanced repertoire, I work with them through each challenge in a systematic and patient manner.

+As a piano teacher, it gives me great joy to see a student overcome challenges and realise that they are 'pretty good at music' after all.
 If you are experiencing undue tension and difficulty at this level, you may need some help to get it corrected.

 Some skills needed for playing well at an advanced level include: